theredditbandit/quiz/README.md

 <summary>todo</summary>

 # Features yet to be added
-- [x] Add support for generate command to generate boilerplate for inputting questions
-- [ ] add example flag to the generate command that generates a valid example.json of 5 questions
-- [x] implement the json validator
 - [ ] Add unit tests for json validator
 - [ ] implement logging , get rid of print statements.
   - [ ] add debug and info flags to the rootCmd to set the log level
 - [ ] Add support for nicer ui (using bubbles/bubbletea)